ctx42/verax/README.md

   * [Disclaimer](#disclaimer)
 <!-- TOC -->

-`verax` is a flexible and intuitive Go module for validating data structures, including primitive types, structs, slices, arrays, and maps.
+`verax` from Latin truthful, is a flexible and intuitive Go module for validating data structures, including primitive types, structs, slices, arrays, and maps.
 It offers a simple API to define validation rules and produce clear, human-readable error messages as well as JSON serializable error for easy API integration.
 Whether validating user input, configuration data, or complex nested structures, `verax` simplifies enforcing constraints and ensuring data integrity.

 ## Features